OperantAI/secops-chaos/README.md

 Some experiments require additional applications installed to run or enhance their functionality.

-These can be added by providing a YAML file, see the [components](components-dir-url) directory for examples.
+These can be added by providing a YAML file, see the [components][components-dir-url] directory for examples.

 ```sh
 secops-chaos component install -f components/secops-chaos-ai.yaml